top of page

 • App-generated random device identifiers

-• Cord identifiers (for join/routing flows; hashed forms may be used where appropriate)
+• Cord identifiers used for join/routing flows (hashed forms may be used where appropriate)

-• Push notification tokens: APNs/FCM tokens required for notification delivery.
+• Push notification tokens: APNs/FCM tokens required to deliver notifications.

 Cord does not require: